-The California Air Resources Board and Taylor-Dunn Manufacturing Company are pleased to explain the evaporative emission control system (EECS) warranty on your 2018 model year gas powered burden carrier.
+The California Air Resources Board and Taylor-Dunn Manufacturing Company are pleased to explain the evaporative emission control system (EECS) warranty on your 2019 model year gas powered burden carrier.
 In California, new gas powered burden carriers must be designed, built and equipped to meet the State's stringent anti-smog standards.
-Taylor-Dunn Manufacturing Company must warrant the EECS on your gas powered burden carrier for the period of time listed below provided there has been no abuse, neglect or improper maintenance of your gas powered burden carrier.
+Taylor-Dunn Manufacturing Company must warrant the EECS on your gas powered burden carrier for the period of time listed below provided there has been no abuse, neglect or improper maintenance of your equipment leading to the failure of the evaporative emission control system.

-Your EECS may include parts such as the carburetor, fuel-injection system, the ignition system, catalytic converter, fuel tanks, fuel lines, fuel caps, valves, canisters, filters, vapor hoses, clamps, connectors, and other associated emission-related components.
+Your EECS may include parts such as: carburetors, fuel tanks, fuel lines (for liquid fuel and fuel vapors), fuel caps, valves, canisters, filters, clamps, connectors, and other associated components.